Why A Helicopter Ride in Kauai Should be on Your Bucket List

 I did some reading before we booked our tour, and found most people advising the afternoon is best for sunnier views of the Na Pali coast so we've done the afternoon both times!
 It was great!

-Now for the best part!
-Obviously!
-Get ready for an amazing experience!
+Now for the best part, obviously!
+Get ready for your socks to be knocked off!

 My husband told me he probably wouldn't choose to do the doors off again- it was very windy and very bumpy at the beginning of our flight(but that can vary day to day).
 To be honest, I had to set the camera down and hold on with both hands.
 Whoo hoo!
 Like a roller coaster.
 Haha, just kidding.